fanluo12/LC/Stack/README.md

 2. Once meet "-", pop 2 element from stack and use last popped one substract first popped one.
 Push result to stack
 3. Once meet "*" and "/" same as above
 4. Once meet other situations, push integer of string into stack

+## 22. Generate Parentheses
+Backtrack to generate parentheses.
+In backtrack function, use two parameters left and right to generate left and right parenthese.
+Initialize left and right as n and set end criteria is that left and right are both 0.
+In each backtrack process, left - 1 if generate "(" and right - 1 if generate ")"